Vox Dei (band): Formation and early years (1967–1970)

-The glory days (1971–74)
+The glory days (1971–1974)

 In February 1971, released La Biblia ("The Bible").
 Being the first Argentine concept album, it became a turning point in the history of Argentine rock; even the Archdiocese, that had asked to examine the lyrics, recommended young people to buy it.
 Right after the recording of La Biblia, Yodi Godoy was replaced by Nacho Smilari (former La Barra de Chocolate), and the new Vox Dei line-up began a successful national tour to attract more attention from a new audience.

 After the tour, in late 1971, Disc-Jockey released "Donde has estado todo este tiempo" as a promotional single, with the Nacho Smilari only contribution, who left the band due to health problems during the same sessions, which continued with the three remaining musicians, thus giving the first LP made as "power-trio": Jeremías Pies de Plomo published in the first half of 1972.
 In December, was released Cuero Caliente, with eight new versions songs from Caliente, and the main single "El Momento en Que Estás (Presente)" was released with great air-playing.
 One alive version played at B.A.
 Rock '72, was included on the 1973 film Hasta que se ponga el Sol.

 Meanwhile, Vox Dei undertook during the next tours in 1973 to begin work on a live album, La Nave Infernal, the last LP published by the DJ label.
 A few months later, the group signed with CBS Records, with their first release on the label being Es una Nube, No Hay Duda.
 In 1974, during the next album sessions, Ricardo Soulé was invited by the Heavy Metal Kids keyboardist Danny Peyronel, go to London to see his performance as Alice Cooper's support act at Wembley Stadium.
 With Vox Dei para Vox Dei released that same year, Soulé announced he would leave the band to start as a solo artist at the end of year after his holidays.

 Transitional years (1975–1977)

 In early 1975, guitarists Carlos Michelini and Beto Fortunato were hired for the band and continued to work on new material.

 This line-up recorded one song: "Nada es tan dificil como estar vivo", included on Rock Competition a various artists LP (shared with acts like Trio Lluvia, Invisible and Vivencia) but only Carlos Michelini remained with Vox Dei and released Estamos en la Pecera published that same year.
-The band took a more experimental direction and the record wasn't very well-received, though it gained more appreciation from fans as time has passed since its initial release.
+The band took a more experimental direction and the record was not very well-received, though it gained more appreciation from fans as time has passed since its initial release.
 In 1976, due to the political situation in Argentina (National Reorganization Process), Michelini left the band and traveled to Spain, to be replaced by two guitarists again: Raúl Fernández and Enrique "Avellaneda" Díaz.

 With this four-piece line-up Vox Dei recorded Ciegos de Siglos, released that same year, followed by an extensive Argentine tour.